devSchacht/essential-image-optimization/app/partials/book.md

 <figcaption>Art direction: Eric Portis put together an excellent [sample](https://ericportis.com/etc/cloudinary/) of how responsive images can be used for art-direction.
 This example adapt's the main hero image's visual characteristics at different breakpoints to make best use of the available space.</figcaption>
 </figure>

+## <a id="image-sprites" href="#image-sprites">Image sprites in an HTTP/2 world</a>

+Under HTTP/1.x, some developers used [spriting](https://developers.google.com/web/fundamentals/design-and-ui/responsive/images#use_image_sprites) to combine smaller images into a larger sprite sheet so only one image was needed to all their logos and icons.
+This reduced HTTP requests, but can now be an HTTP/2 anti-pattern.

+With [HTTP/2](https://hpbn.co/http2/), it may be best to [load individual images](https://deliciousbrains.com/performance-best-practices-http2/) since multiple requests within a single connection are now possible.
+Measure to evaluate whether this is the case for your own network setup.

 ## <a id="lazy-load-non-critical-images" href="#lazy-load-non-critical-images">Lazy-load non-critical images</a>

 Lazy loading is a web performance pattern that delays the loading of images in the browser until the user needs to see it.
-One example is as you scroll, images load asynchronously on demand.
+One example is, as you scroll, images load asynchronously on demand.
 This can further compliment the byte-savings you see from having an image compression strategy.

 <figure>